gabrielvettorazzi/gabrielvettorazzi/README.md

 ## Hey!
 My name is Gabriel 👋
-- 💻My major is Analysis and System Development, and I'm currently focusing on Back-end.
 - 🕹️I like programming, games, and art in general.
 - 📖I'm fond of languages, I speak English (C1) and Portuguese (Native).
 ---